networknext/next/docs/source/upgraded_server_example.rst

 	    return 1;
 	}

+IMPORTANT: Generally speaking it's bad form to include a private key in your codebase like this, it's done here only to make this example easy to use.
+In production environments, we strongly recommend passing in "" for your customer private key, and setting it via the environment variable: *NEXT_CUSTOMER_PRIVATE_KEY* which overrides the value specified in code.

-Initialize the SDK, this time passing in the configuration struct.
+Next we initialize the SDK, this time passing in the configuration struct.

 .. code-block:: c++